Perspective | German Jews ‘sold’ silver to the Nazis. Why does the U.S. want Germany to keep it?

 In March 2017, a federal district judge rejected Germany’s legal argument that it was immune under American law.
 Rather than proceed with a trial, Germany invoked its legal right to an “interlocutory” appeal, claiming that the treasure’s owners had been German citizens whose property could legally be expropriated under international law by their own government.
 Three experienced appellate judges rejected Germany’s contention in July 2018.
 They ruled that expropriation by a government of its own citizens’ property is not internationally legitimate if the expropriation is part of a government’s program of genocide.
-The judges did not address an additional compelling fact that the heirs had been reserving for trial: Since Nazi Germany had effectively outlawed its Jews by 1935, the owners of the Welfenschatz were truly no longer German “citizens.”
+The judges did not address an additional compelling fact that the heirs had been reserving for trial: Because Nazi Germany had effectively outlawed its Jews by 1935, the owners of the Welfenschatz were truly no longer German “citizens.”

-Germany asked the full court of appeals to reconsider that decision en banc.
+Germany asked the full court of appeals to reconsider that decision en banc, or as a full panel.
 The Justice and State Departments suddenly appeared on the scene in September 2018 with a friend-of-the-court brief urging the court’s 11 active judges to reconsider the decision of the panel of three.
 The brief claimed that the district judge could refuse to hear the heirs’ claim on grounds of “international comity” — because the lawsuit “would be at odds with the foreign policy interests of the United States.”
 Nine of the court of appeals’ active judges — those appointed by Presidents Bill Clinton, Barack Obama and George W. Bush — voted to deny rehearing.

 So Germany took its case to the Supreme Court.
 In September 2019, Germany’s lawyers filed a 40-page petition asking the justices to decide whether international law authorized Germany’s “taking property from its own national within its own borders” and whether “international comity” should be invoked.
 The case remained under the radar with no amicus curiae briefs invited.
-Confronted with more than 125 pages of detailed legal argument and counter-argument in six briefs of the parties, in January the justices turned, as they often do, to the Justice Department’s solicitor general for advice on whether to put the case down for full written briefs and oral argument.
+Confronted with more than 125 pages of detailed legal argument and counterargument in six briefs of the parties, the justices in January turned, as they often do, to the Justice Department’s solicitor general for advice on whether to put the case down for full written briefs and oral argument.

 The Justice Department’s 23-page amicus curiae brief was filed on May 26.
 It unequivocally subscribed to Germany’s legal position on both legal issues and urged the justices to grant certiorari and set the case for briefing and oral argument when the court returns from its summer recess.